JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 **Plugin ID: `org.jetbrains.intellij.platform.migration`**

-The Migration Plugin is designed to assist in upgrading your configuration from Gradle IntelliJ Plugin version `1.x`.
+The Migration plugin is designed to assist in upgrading your configuration from Gradle IntelliJ Plugin version `1.x`.
 To prevent Gradle failing due to breaking changes, the `org.jetbrains.intellij.platform.migration` plugin was introduced to fill missing gaps and provide migration hints.

 See [](tools_intellij_platform_gradle_plugin_migration.md) for more details.

 ## Base

 **Plugin ID: `org.jetbrains.intellij.platform.base`**

-The base plugin sets up all the custom configurations and transformers needed to manage the IntelliJ Platform dependency, JetBrains Runtime, CLI tools, and other plugins when they're added as dependencies.
+Sets up all the custom configurations and transformers needed to manage the IntelliJ Platform dependency, JetBrains Runtime, CLI tools, and other plugins when they're added as dependencies.

 It also introduces the [](tools_intellij_platform_gradle_plugin_extension.md) to the <path>build.gradle.kts</path> file along with [](tools_intellij_platform_gradle_plugin_dependencies_extension.md) and [](tools_intellij_platform_gradle_plugin_repositories_extension.md) to help preconfiguring project dependencies: